EndgameEdge/governance-manual/governance/executive-audit.md

 function officeHours() public virtual returns (bool) {
     return true;
 ```
-Such a value is `true` when new changes may impact integrators or auction keepers, and is otherwise `false` when office hours are not applied - meaning the spell can be cast at anypoint once successfully voted in.
+Such a value is `true` when new changes may impact integrators or auction keepers, and is otherwise `false` when office hours are not applied - meaning the spell can be cast at any point once successfully voted in.
 The code determining these rules has also been [abstracted](https://etherscan.io/address/0xfD88CeE74f7D78697775aBDAE53f9Da1559728E4#code#L335) away into the ExecLib.

 ## Non-Exhaustive Checklist